 Our main activity is our regional biennial conference.
-The 2017 conference was a huge success and has just concluded.
+The 2017 conference was a huge success.
 It was titled “Biometrics by the Border” and was held in the conference facilities of the Mantra on Salt Beach, Kingscliff, which is located south of Queensland's Gold Coast, just across the border into NSW, during 26-30 November 2017.

 The keynote speakers were all female so as to celebrate achievements by women in the field of biometrics.
 They were Professors Elisabetta Carfagna (University of Bologna, Italy), Di Cook (Monash University), Rachel Fewster (University of Auckland), Sonja Greven (LM University Munich, Germany), Louise Ryan (University of Technology Sydney), and Jean Yang (University of Sydney), who shared their latest insights in their respective fields, and in some cases also gave weekend workshops before the conference proper.
 As well as the six keynote talks there were 66 contributed talks.

 On the final conference day Kevin Wang was announced as best student presentation winner and Michelle Trevenen was runner-up.
 Winner of Best Poster - People's Choice was Marcela Cespedes and Best Poster - AgResearch NZ's Choice was Bethany Macdonald.